GENEMEDICS APP

 Amlexanox functions as an anti-inflammatory medication by reducing the inflammation and irritation associated with canker sores.
 It does this by inhibiting the release of inflammatory mediators and suppressing the immune response in the affected area.
 By targeting the underlying inflammation, amlexanox provides effective relief from the discomfort and pain of canker sores.

 Amlexanox is applied topically as a gel or ointment directly to the ulcerated area.
 This localized treatment helps speed up the healing time and reduces the duration of the canker sore.
 Amlexanox is a valuable option for individuals who suffer from recurrent canker sores, as it not only alleviates symptoms but also promotes faster healing time, improving overall oral health and comfort.
+Therefore, it is an effective canker sore treatment.

 Studies show that amlexanox can safely and effectively treat ulcers such as canker sores: